Joy-less/Embers/README.md

 - Obsolete functionality, such as interpreting numbers starting with 0 as octal, is removed.

 ## Drawbacks
 - Likely to be considerably less optimised than Ruby.
-Benchmarks show it is around 5x slower.
+Benchmarks show it is several times slower.
 - Does not have 100% compatibility with Ruby syntax or functionality.